B--B/Radio_105_Unofficial/Readme.md

 * Compatible with all devices running android Lollipop and above
 * No Ads
 * No external libraries except [AdBlockPlus](https://github.com/adblockplus/libadblockplus-android) webView for Podcast and The 105 Zoo sections
+* The radio streaming can be controlled with wearable devices or Android Auto
+* Compatible with android TV --> WORK IN PROGRESS

 <br />
 <br />